Microphones in 2020: Background and inspiration

-Speaking to NPR, Elverum explained that releasing the album under his old moniker was part of a self-imposed writing assignment as a musician.
-He wanted the album to be a "project of demystification" which evoked and prodded at the feeling and history of the Microphones—but not hindered by nostalgia, instead being long-lasting—analysed it within the scope of Elverum's life and change in perspective and rather than answer questions, simply express "how it is.
-The true state of all things is a waterfall".
+Elverum explained he released the album under his old moniker as a self-imposed writing assignment.
+He wanted the album to be a "project of demystification" which prodded at the feeling and history of the Microphones, but was long-lasting and not hindered by nostalgia.
+Rather than answer questions, Elverum intended for the project to reflect on his life and simply express what "made [him] who [he] was then".